hsk-kr/hsk-kr/README.md

  ### Hi, there, I'm Seongkuk 👋

-I enjoy coding and love learning through interacting with other developers.<br />
+I enjoy coding and love interacting with other developers.<br />
 Coding is like a bridge that allows me to connect with new people.

-Although my expertise primarily lies in Frontend development, I'm also eager to explore the backend and other areas of software development.<br />
 I'm open to feedback, mentoring, study, code reviews, talks, and collaboration.
-I am welcoming to everything!
+I welcome to every opportunity!

-Feel free to reach out to me.<br />
+Feel free to hit me up on LinkedIn, I am looking forward to getting to know you!
-I will be waiting for great opportunities to get to know you guys!

 ---